When Can We Answer Queries Using Result-Bounded Data Interfaces?: Preliminaries

-An \emph{access} on an instance $I$ consists of a method $\mt$ on some relation $R$ and of a \emph{binding} $\accbind$ for~$I$: the binding is a mapping from the input positions of $\mt$ to values in~$\adom(I)$.
+An \emph{access} on an instance $I$ is a method $\mt$ on a relation $R$ with a \emph{binding} $\accbind$ for~$I$: the binding is a mapping from the input positions of $\mt$ to values in~$\adom(I)$.
 The \emph{matching tuples}~$M$ of the access $(\mt, \accbind)$ are the tuples for relation~$R$ in~$I$ that match $\accbind$ on the input positions of~$R$, and an \emph{output} of the access is a subset $J \subseteq M$.
-If there is no result bound or result lower bound on~$\mt$, then there is only one \emph{valid output} to the access, namely, the output $J \colonequals M$ that contains all matching tuples of~$I$.
-If there is a result bound~$k$ on~$\mt$, then a \emph{valid output} to the access is any subset $J \subseteq M$ such that: \mylistskip \begin{compactenum}[(i)] \item $J$ has size at most $k$ \item for any $j \leq k$, if $I$ has $\geq j$ matching tuples, then $J$ has size~$\geq j$.
-Formally, if $\card{M} \geq j$ then $\card{J} \geq j$. \end{compactenum} \mylistskip If there is a result lower bound of~$k$ on~$\mt$, then a \emph{valid output} is any subset $J \subseteq M$ satisfying point (ii) above.
+We will sometimes also refer to the \emph{matching facts} of the access, i.e., $R(\vec t)$ where $\vec t$ is a matching tuple.
+If the method has no result bound, then there is only one \emph{valid output} to the access, namely, the output $J \colonequals M$ that contains all matching tuples of~$I$.
+If there is a result bound~$k$ on~$\mt$, then we define the notion of a \emph{valid output} to the access as any subset $J \subseteq M$ such that: